codeparkhouston/minecraft-pi-class/recipe-cards/02-flower-path.md

 <div class="extension">

-## Extensions
+## Your Turn!

 Here are some suggestions to extend your code and make it do different things.
-Even better if you come up with your own ideas.
+Try anything you think of too!

-* Change the block type that is placed.
+- Change the block type that is placed.
 To do this change the value of the `block` variable on line 9.
 Some examples include melons (value 103), gold (value 41) and water (value 8).

 </div>
 </div>